Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance4.md

 #### Usage

-symbolInstance.blendMode
+SymbolInstance.blendMode

 #### Description

-Property; a string that specifies the blending mode to be applied to a movie clip symbol.
+Property; A string that specifies the blending mode to be applied to a movie clip symbol.
 Acceptable values are "normal", "layer", "multiply", "screen", "overlay", "hardlight", "lighten", "darken", "difference", "add", "subtract", "invert", "alpha", and "erase".

 #### Example